Asset Protection Planning for Arizona Residents

 About the Author

-Thomas J. Bouman provides legal counsel in the areas of estate planning, estate settlement, and asset protection.
+Thomas J. Bouman focuses his practice on estate planning and inheritance protection.
 He brings a highly systematic approach to the practice of law, which is critically important when wading through the complex, and often bizarre, legal requirements associated with estate and trust law.
-Mr. Bouman is author of the Arizona Estate Administration Answer Book and a prominent member of Wealth Counsel, LLC, the nation’s premiere organization of estate planning attorneys.
+Mr. Bouman is the author of the Arizona Estate Administration Answer Book and a prominent member of WealthCounsel, LLC, the nation’s premiere organization of estate planning attorneys.

 [1] The asset protection techniques described in this article will not protect assets from existing known creditors, i.e., creditors who have already brought a cause of action or claim for relief; or provide immediate protection from potential creditors when an applicable statute of limitations applies.
 I will not represent anyone who expresses intent to hinder, delay or defraud any known or reasonably foreseeable creditor.
 A client must be willing to sign an affidavit evidencing intent to remain financially solvent after any transfer and to refrain from fraudulent transfers.